-Associate of Business a transfer degree
+Associate of Business TRANSFER DEGREE

-This degree allows early choices for those planning a professional career in business, management, accounting, marketing or a related field.
+This degree is for students planning to transfer with junior standing to a four-year university or college to prepare for a professional career in business, management, accounting, marketing or a related field.

 The Associate of Business degree is designed for students who intend to transfer with junior status to a four-year college or university for a bachelor degree in a business-related field.